sergiocody/techguy/content/posts/mde/mde.md

 Build GOOD relationships...
 That means quality not quantity.
 Number of linkedin contact is not relevant.
 Ypur connection with key people are.
 Another great take over was to think in a way to mesasure these relationships woth your stakeholders.. are you providing what they are expecting?
 Are they influence in your backlog?
 How can I measure my impact?

-{{< img src="/images/remote.jpg" width="900" align="center">}}
-{{< vs 3 >}}

 ### How I applied... working from home

 And everything became even more important after home office was a standard.
+MDE learning helped me in this situation, let's see how....

 {{< img src="/images/coronavirus.jpg" width="900" align="center">}}
 {{< vs 3 >}}

-How MDE learning helped me in this situation?

-###### 1. Create good habits
+###### 1. Create good habits and take care of myself
 Even more importan at home: along with my meditation habit, I've created an habit for doing some "home sport" at home.
-###### 2. Take care of yourself
-I've tried to sleep well, eat healthy, read a lot of books (I love it)...
+Also, I've tried to sleep well, eat healthy, read a lot of books (I love it)...

-###### 3. Motivate others
+###### 2. Motivate others
 Do it remotly is always a challenge.
 But it really worth to invest time in it.
-Have a fluid communications with my coplleagues of the different areas has been important.
+Have a fluid communications with my colleagues of the different areas has been important to identify pain points and improme my performance and the behaviour of the applications I'm responsible of.

-###### 4. Feedback
+###### 3. Receive feedback and build relationships
 You can feel "isolate", so feedback about how you are doing became a key.
-###### 5. Build relationships
+I've learned to ask and have open talks with my colleagues.
-Along with feedback, the need of building "remote" relationships with stakeholders is imperative now.
+Along with feedback, the need of building "remote" relationships with stakeholders is imperative.
 I've tried to detect stakeholder that can provide us more benefit.
 A clear tracking of the feedback has been a good starting point.

 Hope it helps.
 Thanks for reading :-)